Pakistan ● Mali ● Niger ● Senegal ● The Gambia ● Yemen ● India

 We ensure the sacrifice is carried out during the blessed days of Eid, following all Islamic guidelines.
 To fully honor the tradition, it’s encouraged that donors avoid cutting their hair or nails from the start of Dhul-Hijjah until their Qurbani is complete.

-At Muslim Hands USA, we make sure your Qurbani/Udhiyah is carried out with care, compassion, and full Islamic compliance.
+At Muslim Hands USA, we make sure your Qurbani is carried out with care, compassion, and full Islamic compliance.

 - Planning: Before Eid al-Adha, we work closely with trusted local teams to assess community needs, select locations, and secure healthy animals that meet Islamic guidelines.